 One of Botswana's oldest lodges, Khwai River Lodge was founded by Harry Selby (later immortalised in Hemingway's "The Snows of Kilimanjaro") at his favourite campsite.
 Sink into time-honoured indulgence as you overlook the vibrant floodplains and dramatic big game of the Moremi Wildlife Reserve.
 Situated at the heart of the Okavango Delta, it was the first wildlife area to be set aside by tribal people rather than colonial powers.

 Although the only statutorily protected part of the Okavango Delta, it is surrounded by a carefully controlled buffer zone.
 This allows free movement of animals according to seasonal migration.
 Extending north and east to join Chobe National Park, it is a wildlife haven that stretches all the way to Kasane.

-Al fresco dining with views of the reserve, Spa treatments can be arranged on your own lodge, high-powered telescope, Internet access, traditional Boma for dinners and local performances immersing into local cultural.
+Al fresco dining with views of the reserve, high-powered telescope, Internet access, traditional Boma for dinners and local performances immersing into local culture.
 Spa facilities; treatments can be arranged on your own private deck.